cmake-basis/BASIS/doc/howto/run-automated-tests.rst

 submit test results to the CDash server, a VPN connection to the University of Pennsylvania Health System (UPHS) network is required.

+.. note:: This how-to guide details the automated software testing at SBIA
+          and is therefore specific to the lab's computing environment.

 .. _BasisTestScripts: